 The OPTION_LQ_START_TIME option specifies a query start time to the DHCPv6 server.
 If specified, only bindings that have changed on or after the OPTION_LQ_START_TIME should be included in the response to the query.
+This option MAY be used in Active or Bulk Leasequery requests made to a DHCPv6 server.

-The requestor MUST determine the OPTION_LQ_START_TIME using lease information it has received from the DHCPv6 server.
+The requestor MUST determine the OPTION LO START TIME using lease information it has received from the DHCPv6 server.
 This MUST be an absolute time in the DHCPv6 server's context (see Section 8.4).

-Typically (though this is not a requirement) the OPTION_LQ_START_TIME option will contain the value most recently received in a OPTION_LQ_BASE_TIME option by the requestor, as this will indicate the last successful communication with the DHCPv6 server.
+Typically (though this is not a requirement) the OPTION_LO_START_TIME option will contain the value most recently received in a OPTION_LQ_BASE_TIME option by the requestor, as this will indicate the last successful communication with the DHCPv6 server.